-Choose a topic from another account - to use an existing SNS topic from another AWS account.
+Choose a topic from another account - use an existing SNS topic from another AWS account.
 Ensure that the selected SNS topic grants access permissions to AWS Config.

 Step 8:On the Rules page, choose the rules that you want.
 You can customize these rules and add other rules to your account after setup.
 Click the Next button.

 Step 9: On the Review page, verify your setup details and then choose Confirm.

 Step 10: On the Resource inventory page, under the Recording is on section, you should see the Taking inventory... event status in progress.